 When you need to do it:

-- You should declare a major by the end of your sophomore year.
+- You should declare a major by March of your sophomore year.

-- You should declare a minor or second major by early in your junior year.
+- You should declare a minor or second major by March of your junior year.

 Note that with the exception of the First-Year Seminar, the Colleges do not dictate that students take a particular set of courses.

 The Colleges’ curriculum is controlled by the faculty and overseen by its Committee on Academic Affairs.
 This committee includes faculty, administrators, and student representatives from Hobart and from William Smith.
 These student representatives are appointed by the two student governments.